szabzon/ost-sm-change-detection/docs/readMeEmma.md

 - "oldVersionEmma" is the result of all the branches and commits I made during this project.
 I had several problems on the day of submission, but now (22/12) I have handled the situation by resolving all the conflicts and merging all the branches into this one.
 - "finalVersionEmma" is a new branch I created for the submission, which has all the files and configuration well prepared for the project defense.

+## Notes
+Because of the large outputs I get in terms of memory, I had to delete them from some jupyter.